About APK Charities

 Awareness and support from our communities for our active and wounded warriors and their families and for the families of our fallen warriors is still very much needed.
 We would like to ask that you and your company join us in recognizing and supporting this cause by participating in and/or contributing to the Inaugural APK 5K fundraising event sponsored by the APK Charities Corporation.

-This year, all proceeds of this important APK Charities event will benefit Connecticut Trees of Honor Memorial in Middletown, The Fisher House in West Haven, and the Special Forces Charitable Trust.
+This year, all proceeds of this important APK Charities event will benefit The Fisher House, the Special Forces Charitable Trust, Spike's K9 Fund, Wounded Warriors Family Support, and an APK Charities Endowment Fund with the Madison and Guilford Foundations.
 These charities provide much needed and effective recognition and support for fallen soldiers’ families and wounded soldiers and their families, just as they have done for the family of Capt.
 Pedersen-Keel and his detachment teammates who were wounded.

 Special Forces Charitable Trust